 - Sometimes, it’s hard to tell the difference between your mind and your intuition.
 Identify where you feel intuitive nudges and where you feel rational thoughts in your body.
 This may sound strange, but your mind and body are a system working together.
 Where you feel something in your body can give you clues.
 For many, rational thoughts feel like they are coming from one’s heart and intuitive feelings feel lower, in your literal gut.

 - Another way to identify your intuition (especially when fear is involved, which is very good at masquerading as your intuition) is to check whether something feels expansive (intuition) versus constrictive (rational).
 Even if the intuitive choice is scary or risky, you’ll feel an opening inside of you.
 It will feel freeing (because it’s aligned with your truth).

 - You can also try muscle testing, which is a technique that allows you to tap into a physical response to see how your body reacts to certain statements.
 Our muscles have reactions to statements that don’t align with our truth.
 It’s similar to a lie detector test but instead of measuring things like blood pressure, pulse, and respiration, these quick tests tap into our muscular reactions.
 I don’t recommend solely relying on these techniques as you can easily become dependent on them, but they are good to have in your toolbox.
-Click here to watch a video tutorial on how to conduct your own muscle tests using the ring and sway methods.

 Keep in mind that sometimes, it can be more challenging to tap into your intuition when you are dealing with something that is wrapped up in the ego, such as fear and desire.
 These instances will require you to be deeply honest with yourself and develop a strong sense of self-awareness.
 The more you practice leaning into your intuition and getting to know your own patterns and behaviors, the better you’ll be able to peel back the layers to the truth.